reers/ReerCodable/README.md

 ### 13. Inheritance Support

 Use `@InheritedCodable` for better support of subclass encoding/decoding.
-Native `Codable` cannot parse subclass properties, even if the value exists in JSON, requiring manual implementation of `init(from decoder: Decoder) throws`
+Native `Codable` cannot parse subclass properties, even if the value exists in JSON, requiring manual implementation of `init(from decoder: any Decoder) throws`

 ```swift
 @Codable